shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 {{< figure src="/images/msf5.jpg" class="instructionFigure">}}

+{{< figure src="/images/msf6.jpg" class="instructionFigure">}}

 8. Add the mushrooms, stir to combine, and then turn the heat down.
 Simmer until sauce reduces halfway, about 5 minutes.

-{{< figure src="/images/msf6.jpg" class="instructionFigure">}}
+{{< figure src="/images/msf7.jpg" class="instructionFigure">}}

 9. Return the tofu to the pan and combine with the other ingredients, about 2-3 minutes.

-{{< figure src="/images/msf7.jpg" class="instructionFigure">}}
+{{< figure src="/images/msf8.jpg" class="instructionFigure">}}

 10. Garnish with toasted sesame seeds and scallion greens and serve with jasmine rice.

-{{< figure src="/images/msf8.jpg" class="instructionFigure">}}
+{{< figure src="/images/msf9.jpg" class="instructionFigure">}}